Wood Buffalo National Park: As a national park

 In 1983, a 21-year lease was granted to Canadian Forest Products Ltd. to log a 50,000-hectare area of Wood Buffalo National Park.
 The Canadian Parks and Wilderness Society filed a lawsuit against Parks Canada for violating the National Parks Act.
 Before the trial commenced in 1992, Parks Canada acquiesced and recognized that the lease was invalid and unauthorized by the provisions of the act.

 In March 2019, Kitaskino Nuwenëné Wildland Provincial Park was established on the borders of Wood Buffalo National Park.
 The Mikisew Cree First Nation had first proposed protecting this land as a park.
 It preserves the natural ecosystems from the expanding industrial areas north of Fort McMurray.
 The park was created after three oil companies, Teck Resources, Cenovus Energy, and Imperial Oil, voluntarily gave up certain oilsands and mining leases in the area, following negotiations with the Alberta government and Indigenous groups.
 This provincial park is closed to forestry and new energy projects.
 But existing wells can keep producing, and traditional Indigenous land uses are allowed.

-In June 2019, UNESCO expressed concerns about the management of the park's ecological health and Indigenous usage, noting decline in water quality.
-It warned the park that it could be delisted from the World Heritage List if conditions deteriorated too much.
-In response Canada announced allocating $27.5 million to solve the problems.
-UNESCO questioned the plan and has not lifted the potential delisting of the park.
-The World Heritage Committee will review Canada's report and plan for preserving the park in 2021.
+Conservation

+As a UNESCO World Heritage Site, Wood Buffalo National Park has been the subject of ongoing monitoring and concern about its ecological health and Indigenous land use.
+In 2019, UNESCO expressed serious concerns about declining water quality and overall management, warning that the park could be placed on the List of World Heritage in Danger if conditions worsened; in response the federal government cited an earlier commitment of $27.5 million over five years to support development and early implementation of an action plan.
+Subsequent federal announcements in 2020 committed an additional $59.9 million over three years to implement the Wood Buffalo National Park World Heritage Site Action Plan, including strengthened park management, monitoring of the Peace–Athabasca Delta, and collaboration with Indigenous partners.
+In 2026, under "A Force of Nature: Canada's Strategy to Protect Nature", the federal government also earmarked $90 million over five years for continued implementation of the Wood Buffalo National Park World Heritage Site Action Plan and for the recovery of two wood bison populations along the Alberta–Northwest Territories border.